tokenrove/advent-of-code-2016/README.md

  - day 7: perl 5
  - day 8: C: any reasonable C compiler
  - day 9: Modula-3: [cm3](https://modula3.elegosoft.com/cm3/)
+ - day 10: OCaml
+!- day 11: Prolog? should use Picat
+?- day 12: Tcl?
+CL
+?- day 13: CL? something with arrays, recursion, and popcount
+ - day 14: Python
+?- day 15: J
+?- day 16: CL
+ - day 17: Erlang
+?- day 18: CL
+!- day 19:
+!- day 20: Haskell
+!- day 21: should use icon
+!- day 22: Prolog
+?- day 23: CL
+?- day 24: CL
+?- day 25: CL

 ## Notes

 I don't know why I started using `--initial` as the argument to switch between the first and second halves of the problems.
-It's dumb, I know.
+It's dumb, I know, and then I decided to stay consistent.

-### day 1
+### Day 1

-Initially I wanted to do this in x86 assembly abusing the BCD instructions, to demonstrate what compact code they can produce.
+Initially I wanted to do this in x86 assembly abusing the BCD instructions (in particular `FBSTP`), to demonstrate what compact code they can produce.
 I also thought that maybe keeping the coordinates in Morton Z-ordering might be fun.

 But I didn't finish this implementation, and a few days later, I went back, and decided to implement this using complex numbers to represent